-Candace Hester is a senior researcher at AIR.
+Candace Hester is a principal researcher at AIR.
 In this role, she has led dozens of implementation and impact studies focused on enhancing the life outcomes of youth and adults from vulnerable populations.

 Dr. Hester supports federal, state, and local policymakers and practitioners.
 She is the principal investigator of a study for the state of Arkansas for which she examines student-level records using logistic regression and machine learning strategies to identify accurate indicators of college and career success.
 Dr. Hester is also the project director and quantitative task leader on two parallel studies with the city of San Francisco’s Department of Children, Youth, and their Families to understand the implementation and impact of their Justice Services and Youth Workforce Development Programs.